Parks and gardens in Paris Region: a treat for all your senses!

 In the Parc de la Villette, a suite of 12 thematic gardens linked by footbridges offer spaces for play, experimentation, or lounging… In the Jardin des Vents et des Dunes, children pedal to make windmills turn.
 They can climb in the Jardin des Voltiges, and learn about biodiversity at a workshop in the Jardins Passagers.

 In the Domaine de Port Royal des Champs, the historic Granges orchard has been replanted in its 17th-century form.
-There is a large variety of fruit trees – apples, pears, figs peaches, plums and more – which deliver up their secrets during horticultural workshops such as pruning demonstrations.
+There is a large variety of fruit trees – apples, pears, figs peaches, plums and more – which deliver up their secrets during horticultural workshops.